Updated on 1/11/2023

-Sometimes referred to as “grey aces” or “gray-a,” people who are greysexual are primarily asexual.
-However, they may enjoy sexual behavior under very specific circumstances, or they might experience sexual interest on rare occasions.
+Sometimes referred to as “gray aces” or “gray-a,” people who are greysexual are primarily asexual.
+However, these members of the asexual community may enjoy sexual behavior under very specific circumstances, or they might experience sexual interest on rare occasions.

 People who identify as demisexual will only feel sexual attraction once they have a strong emotional connection to someone else.
 Although people who are demisexual are on the asexual spectrum, they’re more likely to engage in sex than people who are asexual or greysexual.

-Asexuality is different from abstinence, where someone chooses to not have sex regardless of their sexual urges.
-An asexual is not necessarily someone who has never engaged in sex.
+Asexuality is different from abstinence, where someone chooses to not have sexual contact regardless of their sexual urges.
+Someone with an asexual identity is not necessarily someone who has never engaged in sex.
 Asexual individuals don’t feel sexual attraction towards people of any gender and it is also considered a type of sexual orientation.
 It is important to clarify that asexuality is not a medical or mental condition or diagnosis.
 It is a sexual orientation in the same way that homosexuality, bisexuality, and pansexuality are.

 Sometimes referred to as “aroaces” or just “aro,” aromantic describes those who don’t have any (or very little) feelings of romantic attraction.
 An aromantic asexual is more likely to avoid sex than some other asexual types.
-They simply may not feel any need to connect on that level, either physically or emotionally.
+An aromantic person simply may not feel any need to connect on that level, either physically or emotionally.